hermannhahn/go-api/README.md

 # go-api-gin

-Simple API-REST in Go getting data from PostgreSQL.
+Simple API-REST running tasks on the PostgreSQL database.

 # Install